software-architecture-guild/software-architecture-guild.github.io/content/docs/organization/engineering.md

 5. **Reducing Complexity**:
    * A poorly organized company will naturally create overly complex systems.
 By simplifying team structures, organizations can reduce the complexity of their software architectures.
 This, in turn, makes systems more suitable to develop, test, deploy, and maintain.

-##### Real-World Example of Conway’s Law in Action:
+##### Real-World Example of Conway’s Law in Action

-* **Microservices Architecture**: Team structures have evolved in many organizations adopting microservices to mirror this approach.
+**Microservices Architecture**: Team structures have evolved in many organizations adopting microservices to mirror this approach.
 A dedicated, autonomous team often builds and maintains each service (or group of services).
 This enables each team to work independently on their microservice without affecting the others, enhancing system scalability and flexibility.
 This is a practical application of the reverse Conway maneuver—shaping team structures to achieve a specific software architecture.

 ### What is Value Stream?